JRhin/Library/README.md

 A repository containing my personal functions library.

-## Visualization
+## visualization.py

 Some useful functions used for visualization purposes.

 * plot_decision_boundary():
+  Plots decision boundaries of model predicting on X in comparison to y.
   - Input:
     - model: a `torch.nn.Module`
     - X: a `torch.Tensor`
     - Y: a `torch.Tensor`
   - Ouput:
-      Plots decision boundaries of model predicting on X in comparison to y.
+    - None